scalalogo/scalalogo.github.io/en/2_language_basics.md

 In the example above "code A" will be repeated 5 times, and "code B" will be repeated 7 times.

 The `repeat` construct allows only simple repetition.
-For example, we wouldn't be able to use it in our example for drawing a square spiral.
-However, we could use a `for` loop.
+We would be able to use it in our example for drawing a square spiral but it would be better to use a `for` loop.

 ```scala
 for(i <- 1 to 10) {